 Beaver Creek Reservoir, located south of Havre, is a 200-acre reservoir, which has a maximum depth of 90 feet.
 Its proximity to the city of Havre makes this reservoir a valuable local resource and it has been managed intensively in recent years for a variety of species.
-The statewide fishing pressure survey for 2005/2006 indicated it was the fifth most fished reservoir in Region Six (McFarland 2006).

 This reservoir was established as a rainbow trout fishery in 1975.
 However, the illegal introduction of northern pike (1980s) and yellow perch (1980s) has resulted in the rainbow trout fishery having varying success.
 As a result, the fisheries management plan was expanded to include other warm water species, which were introduced to control undesirable species and enhance the fishing opportunity within the reservoir.
-Currently this reservoir receives annual plants of 70,000 catchable size Eagle Lake, Erwin and Arlee rainbow trout.
+Currently this reservoir receives annual plants of 60,000 catchable size Eagle Lake, Erwin and Arlee rainbow trout.